makersacademy/airport_challenge/README.md

 Task
 -------

 Building a program that accepts Planes to an Airport.
-The Airport has a capacity and will behaviour of the airport will depend on weather conditions.
+The Airport has a capacity and the behaviour of the airport will depend on weather conditions.

 IRB